AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/hostnetwork/step3.md

 `kubectl apply -f constraint.yaml`{{execute}}

-**NOTE:** If any "no matches for kind" error comes when applying the Constraint file, try applying it again after a couple of minutes.
+**NOTE:** If "no matches for kind" error comes when applying the Constraint file, make sure all the rego policy lines have been uncommented.
+If the error still persists, try applying it again after a couple of minutes.